 It is imperative that all work you submit for school assessment is your own.
 Any material that is included in your work that is not your own must be appropriately acknowledged.
+This includes the use of Artificial Intelligence (AI).

 The Senior School Assessment Policy will outline the penalties for submitting another's work as your own.